msmikesm/FUSION/README.md

 $ ./fusion.sh
 ```

-Or we can add the script to the environment variable.<br>
+Or we can add the script to the PATH<br>
 Follow these steps:
 ```
 $ sudo mv fusion.sh /usr/local/bin